- Role-based, attribute-based, & just-in-time access to infrastructure

 - FIDO: Short for “fast identity online,” it's the set of specifications and framework set by the FIDO Alliance for standardizing high-security, passwordless authentication methods

-- FIDO2: The framework for which WebAuthn operates, it’s an extension of FIDO for specifications which expand into allowing users to authenticate using common mobile and desktop devices
+- FIDO2: The framework for which WebAuthn operates, it’s an extension of FIDO for specifications that expand into allowing users to authenticate using common mobile and desktop devices

 - CTAP: Short for Client-to-Authenticator Protocol, it's a component of FIDO2 that provides devices the interface for external authenticators using USB, Near Field Communication (NFC), or Bluetooth